leochiu-a/elden-ring-github/README.md

    - Click "Load unpacked"
    - Select the `dist/` folder

-3. **Start merging**:
+3. **Start creating and merging**:
-   - Navigate to any GitHub pull request
+   - Navigate to any GitHub repository
-   - Merge away and enjoy the epic celebration! 🎉
+   - Create or merge pull requests and enjoy epic celebrations! 🎉

 ## 🎮 Usage

 ### Automatic Mode

+**For PR Creation:**

+1. Navigate to any GitHub repository
+2. Go to the "Compare" page (e.g., from comparing branches)
+3. Click "Create pull request" button
+4. Watch your PR creation celebrated with an epic banner! ✨

+**For PR Merging:**

 1. Visit any GitHub pull request page
 2. Click "Merge pull request" → "Confirm merge"
-3. Watch as your merge is celebrated with epic fanfare!
+3. Watch as your merge is celebrated with epic fanfare! 🎉

 ### Test Mode